-4. Assessment Methodology
+Assessment Methodology 4.

-4.1.1.1 This section presents:

-- The Hornsea Three project information used in the aviation, military and communication assessments, including the maximum design scenario, the specific notification and lighting requirements and the helicopter operational requirements; - The radar LOS analysis used for the NATS impact assessment and the MOD ASACS impact assessment; and - The operational assessment methodology used to augment the LOS analysis and used for the helicopter operations assessment, which includes the potential effect on HMRs and access to offshore installations.
+- 4.1.1.1 This section presents: - The Hornsea Three project information used in the aviation, military and communication assessments, including the maximum design scenario, the specific notification and lighting requirements and the helicopter operational requirements; - The radar LOS analysis used for the NATS impact assessment and the MOD ASACS impact • assessment; and - The operational assessment methodology used to augment the LOS analysis and used for the helicopter operations assessment, which includes the potential effect on HMRs and access to offshore installations.

-4.2 Maximum design scenario
+Maximum design scenario 4.2

 - 4.2.1.1 The indicative turbine rating and dimensions for Hornsea Three are shown in Table 4.1.
-In summary, Hornsea Three could have a maximum of 342 turbines located within the Hornsea Three array area.
-The maximum turbine blade tip height could be up to 325 m above Lowest Astronomical Tide (LAT), although this would only apply to 160 or fewer turbines (on the basis that the individual turbines of this size would be expected to have a larger capacity). - 4.2.1.2 The Hornsea Three aviation, military and communication EIA considers the potential turbine scenario with the maximum blade tip height (i.e. up to 160 turbines at a maximum blade tip height of 325 m), as the greatest height has the potential to result in the greatest possibility of turbine detection by radar and the increased possibility of turbines producing a physical obstruction to aircraft operations.
+In summary, Hornsea Three could have a maximum of 300 turbines located within the Hornsea Three array area.
+The maximum turbine blade tip height could be up to 325 m above Lowest Astronomical Tide (LAT), although this would only apply in a development scenario comprising 160 or fewer turbines (on the basis that the individual turbines of this size would be expected to have a larger capacity). - 4.2.1.2 The Hornsea Three aviation, military and communication EIA considers the potential turbine scenario with the maximum blade tip height (i.e. up to 160 turbines at a maximum blade tip height of 325 m), as the greatest height has the potential to result in the greatest possibility of turbine detection by radar and the increased possibility of turbines producing a physical obstruction to aircraft operations. - 4.2.1.3 The Hornsea Three turbines will be installed using up to four installation vessels.
+The turbines will be lifted into place during construction and removed during decommissioning using cranes located on each vessel. - 4.2.1.4 Construction of the Hornsea Three array area is anticipated to start in 2022 and could take up to eight years over two phases.
+A gap of up to three years will occur between an activity finishing in the first phase and starting in the second phase of construction.
+The anticipated design life of Hornsea Three is 35 years.
+The effects from decommissioning are considered to be the same as during the construction phase.